The Astroger Webpages

 By feeding these observations into my heliocentric intial orbit determination (IOD) and differential correction (DC) programs, I was able to determine the hyperbolic trajectory of 'Oumuamua, with epoch at the time of the first observation (2017 October 18).
 My state vector solution is a "universal variables" two-body solution.

-To illustrate the solution, I constructed the figure above using Software Bisque's TheSky planetarium and robotic camera/telescope control program (see http://bisque.com).
+To illustrate the solution, I constructed the figure above using Software Bisque's TheSky planetarium and robotic camera/telescope control program (see https://bisque.com).
 The figure depicts 'Oumuamua on its hyperbolic path into and out of our solar system on the date 2017 June 9.

 The figure shows the ecliptic plane as a mesh, and the orbits of the eight major planets, plus Pluto, situated above, in, and below the ecliptic plane.
 Also shown are the constellations that can be seen from this particular view in TheSky.
 (The ready availability of these planetary and stellar depictions via TheSky's Solar System Tool is why I chose to use TheSky to illustrate the path of 'Oumuamua.)